LikaNur/tic-tac-toe/README.md

 Focus on quality over speed.
 We're looking for your problem-solving approach and front-end development skills.

-Treat this like a real-life pairing - feel free to ask questions, bounce ideas, look up stuff on the Internet etc.
+Treat this like real-life pairing.
+Feel free to ask questions, bounce ideas, look up stuff on the internet etc.

 ## What we're looking for